 Child minders: There are three child minders who are on duty on the same shift on weekends.

-Good coffee, pizzas, tramezinnis and other café fare, plus a tipple for the adults while the kids play, are all things to expect at this spot popular for after-school meals.
+Good coffee, pizzas, tramezzinis and other café fare – plus a tipple for the adults while the kids play – are all things to expect at this spot popular for after-school meals.

-Play area: Inside, there’s a craft centre and outside, with a wall and fenced off and covered, there’s an area for children to play with Lego blocks, as well as jungle gyms and slides.
+Play area: Inside, there’s a craft centre and outside – fenced off, with a wall and covered – there’s an area for children to play with Lego blocks, as well as jungle gyms and slides.
 Parents have a clear view of their children from where they’re seated.
 There’s also a gazebo where kids can play in inclement weather.

-Kids’ menu: There is a separate kids’ menu that includes breakfast dishes and tasty treats for lunch, such as toasted cheese, hotdogs with chicken and cheese sauce, fish fingers, and mac and cheese.
+Kids’ menu: There’s a separate kids’ menu that includes breakfast dishes and tasty treats for lunch, such as toasted cheese, hotdogs with chicken and cheese sauce, fish fingers, and mac and cheese.
 Each is served with either chips or salad.

 Changing facilities: There’s a separate room near the restrooms with changing mats for babies and parents to have some privacy.